 Mr. Edwards received a Mechanical Engineering, Bachelor of Science from Imperial College of Science and Technology in London, England in 1980.
 He received a Master of Technology degree from Brunel University in Uxbridge, England in 1984, and was a Chartered Engineer with The Institute of Mechanical Engineers (UK) and The Institute of Materials (UK).

-Mark Mahoney is one of Green Dot’s founders and serves as chairman of Green Dot’s Board of Directors.
-Mr. Mahoney was the founder and President of Gulf Stream Asset Management, an institutional asset management firm headquartered in Charlotte, North Carolina, prior to its sale to Apollo Global Management.
+One of Green Dot’s founders, Mr. Mahoney was also the founder and President of Gulf Stream Asset Management, an institutional asset management firm headquartered in Charlotte, North Carolina, prior to its sale to Apollo Global Management.
 Gulf Stream managed $3.3 billion of assets for leading institutional banks and insurance companies in the US corporate debt markets.

 Prior to founding Gulf Stream in March 2002, Mr. Mahoney was Executive Vice President and Head of Capital Markets for Wachovia Securities.
 Prior to joining Wachovia, Mr. Mahoney established First Union Institutional Debt Management (“IDM”) with over $3.5 billion of assets under management.
 Prior to founding First Union Institutional Debt Management in August 1998, Mr. Mahoney served as Head of First Union’s Investment Banking Group.
 Mr. Mahoney joined First Union in 1992 as Senior Vice President and Managing Director of Specialized Industries, a division of the Corporate Banking Group and served as a member of the bank’s Senior Executive Management Committee.